Updated: Dec 4, 2022

 -Hat from Offcut- they use fabric offcuts to create super cool caps.

 -Splashproof bags from Iusedtobe - made from recycled pool toys.
+Perfect to keep your phone in when you're at the beach!

 -Ethique beauty bars, sampler packs or concentrate bars.